CVC97/Automated-Physics-Quiz/README.md

-Little skript that quizzes you on certain physics topics, primarly Nuclear and Particle Physics.
+Little script that quizzes you on certain physics topics, primarly Nuclear and Particle Physics.
+It is highly recommended to regularly pull the repository due to frequent updates on the range of questions as well as the implementation of new features.